 can be "fixed" by a certain political "boss"; that a series of notorious kidnappings will bring about a wave of maximum sentences in kidnapping cases.
 All this knowledge is useful to the practicing lawyer, to the public official, to the social reformer, and to the disinterested student of society.
-But it is most meager, and what little of it we have, individually, is not collectively available.
+But it is most meager, and what little of it we have. individually, is not collectively available.
 There is at present no publication showing the political, economic, and professional background and activities of our various judges.
 Such a reference work would be exceedingly valuable, not only to the practical lawyer who wants to bring a motion or try a case before a sympathetic court, but also to the disinterested student of the law.
 Such a Judicial Index is not published, however, because it would be disrespectable.88 According to the classical theory, these things have nothing to do with the way courts decide cases.
 A witty critic of the functional approach regards it as a reductio ad absurdum of this approach that law schools of the future may investigate judicial psychology, teach the art of bribery, and produce graduate detectives.89 This is far from a reductio ad absurdum.
 Our understanding of the law will be greatly enriched when we learn more about how judges think, about the exact extent of judicial corruption, and about the techniques for investigating legally relevant facts.
 Of course, this knowledge may be used for improper purposes, but cannot the same be said of the knowledge which traditional legal education distributes?

 If we know little today of the motivating forces which mold legal decisions, we know even less of the human consequences of these decisions.
-We do not even know how far the appellate cases, with which legal treatises are almost exclusively concerned, are actually followed in the trial courts.90 Here, again, the experienced practitioner is likely to have accumulated a good deal of empirical information, but the young law clerk, just out of a first-rate law school, is not even aware that such a problem exists.
+We do not even know how far the appellate cases, with which legal treatises are almost exclusively concerned, are actually followed in the trial courts.80 Here, again, the experienced practitioner is likely to have accumulated a good deal of empirical information, but the young law clerk, just out of a first-rate law school, is not even aware that such a problem exists.
 Likewise, the problem of the actual enforcement of judgments has received almost no critical study.
-Discussion of the extent to which various statutes are actually enforced regularly moves in
+Discussion of the extent to which various statutes are actually enforced regularly moves in of a statistical study of the decisions of various New York magistrates which revealed startling differences in the treatment of certain offenses.

-88 Frank reports (Law and the Modern Mind, 112-115) the discontinuance of a statistical study of the decisions of various New York magistrates which revealed startling differences in the treatment of certain offenses.
+Frank reports (LAW AND THE MODERN MIND, 112-115) the discontinuance of a statistical study of the decisions of various New York magistrates which re-

-89 Kantorowicz, Some Rationalism about Realism (1934) 43 Yale L. J. 1240.
+Kantorowicz, Some Rationalism about Realism (1934) 43 Yale L. J. 1240.

-90 The Institute of Law of Johns Hopkins broke the ice in the modern study of trial court decisions.
+The Institute of Law of Johns Hopkins broke the ice in the modern study of trial court decisions.
 See Study of Civil Justice in New York (1931).
 See also Marshall, Study of Judicial System of Maryland (1932); C. E. Clark, Fact Research in Law Administration (1928) 2 Conn.
-Bar J. 211; B. L. Shientag and F. S. Cohen, Summary Judgments in the Supreme Court of New York (1932) 32 Columbia Law Rev. 825, and works cited therein, notes 6 and 7; Saxe, Summary Judgments in New York-A Statistical Study (1934) 19 Corn.
-L. O. 237: mary Judgments in New York-A Statistical Study (1934) 19 Corn.
-L.O.
-237; B. L. Shientag, Summary Judgment (1935) 4 FORDHAM L. REV. 186.
+Bar J. 211; B. L. Shientag and F. S. Cohen, Summary Judgments in the Supreme Court of New York (1932) 32 Columbia Law Rev. 825, and works cited therein, notes 6 and 7; Saxe, Summary Judgments in New York-A Statistical Study (1934) 19 Corn I. O. 237: mary Judgments in New York-A Statistical Study (1934) 19 CORN.
+L. Q. 237; B. L. Shientag, Summary Judgment (1935) 4 FORDHAM L. Rev. 186.